TobiasLaving/azure-app-service-os-benchmark/README.md

 # Azure App Service OS Benchmark
 Is Windows or Linux best for running C# projects in Azure App Services?
 This is a small project I put together to see if I could see any difference between the two offerings.
-The program was, WebServer, deployed on different app service plans and tested using `scripts/run.sh`.
+The program, WebServer, was deployed on different app service plans and tested using `scripts/run.sh`.

 The various `scripts/test_{NUMBER}` folders in `scripts` contains all the collected output as well as some info on the app services and run info.

 ## TLDR
-The difference is usually small and choosing the best price (linux) should work well for most workloads that is similar to this basic app.
+The difference is usually small and choosing the best price (linux) should work well for most basic apps.

-Note that the libraries used by the application can have very different performance depending on os which this basic application and test do not [capture] (https://stackoverflow.com/questions/63447218/performance-issues-in-running-net-core-apis-in-azure-app-services-for-linux)
+Note that the libraries used by the application can have very different performance depending on os which this basic application and test do not [capture](https://stackoverflow.com/questions/63447218/performance-issues-in-running-net-core-apis-in-azure-app-services-for-linux).

 ## Methodolgy
 - The tests was carried out by deploying the application on otherwise empty app service plans using the 'Code' deployment method.
 I did not build my own container for the linux service.